7 Reasons NOT to use Agorapulse

 Buffer

-Bufferβs Pro plan costs $15 per month and allows youΒ to schedule up to 100 posts at any one time to each of 8 channels.
+Buffer’s Essential plan costs $6 per social channel per month.
 Buffer has some cool geeky features such as RSS support, IFTTT and Zapier, link shortening and a browser extension.
 Buffer integrates with Twitter, Facebook (pages and groups), LinkedIn (profiles and pages), Instagram (direct publishing) and Pinterest.
-Do note, that on the pro plan, the analytics are very basic.

 Social Champ, is very similar to Buffer.
-Their Professional plan is $10 per month and allows you schedule up to 300 posts at any one time to each of 15 channels.
+Their Champion plan is $29 per month and allows you to schedule up to each of 12 channels.
+It also has a limited free plan.
 It integrates with Twitter, Facebook (pages and groups), LinkedIn (profiles and pages), Instagram (not direct publishing) and Pinterest.
 Again, it has some geeky features - such as the ability to repeat posts, link shortening, image editing and a browser extension.

 Later